canada-ca/ore-ero/_data/forms/README.md

     title:
       en: The english title
       fr: The french title
-    labels:
+    label:
+      en: The english label
+      fr: The french label
+    options:
-      Title no1: # One for each fields.title
+      option no1: # One for each options
-        en: The english label no.1
+        en: The english option no.1
-        fr: The french title no.1
+        fr: The french option no.1
-      Title no2:
+      option no2:
-        en: The english label no.2
+        en: The english option no.2
-        fr: The french label no.2
+        fr: The french option no.2
       ...
 ```